Warning signs and ways to manage stress

 What causes stress?

-Everyone’s life circumstances are unique to them, but Nolz does see some common sources of stress.
+Everyone’s life circumstances are unique to them, but Sanford Health providers see some common sources of stress:

-- Relationships: Discord in a close relationship, like a partnership, is a common stressor that Nolz sees.
+• Relationships.
+Discord in a close relationship, like a partnership, is a common stressor.

-- Illness: A chronic health condition such as cancer, diabetes, heart disease or obesity can add stress.
+• Illness.
+A chronic health condition such as cancer, diabetes, or heart disease, or caring for someone with a chronic illness can add stress.
 Trying to decide the steps to take to improve health can feel overwhelming.
-Nolz said a team-based approach to care at Sanford Health helps identify and address when someone with an illness feels under stress.
+A team-based approach to care at Sanford Health helps identify and address when someone with an illness feels under stress.

 What can stress do to us?